LuoYu-uwu/tp/docs/team/luozihui2003.md

     * What it does: Saves the User Profile, with all its details into a text file, and loads it.
   * Justification: This feature enables users to leave the program, and be recognised as an existing user when they return.
 * Improvement: Wipes saved file if user corrupts it
+* What it does: Resets the saved file to contain nothing if a user removes a line or divider.
+* Justification: This feature ensures that the saved file can be parsed correctly when loading.
 * Code Contribution: [RepoSense Link](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=luozihui2003&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2024-02-23&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code&tabOpen=false)